-The Company has not applied the following IFRSs issued by the IASB but not yet endorsed by the FSC.
+The Company and its subsidiaries have not applied the following IFRSs issued by the IASB but not yet endorsed by the FSC.

 The FSC announced that IFRS 9 and IFRS 15 will take effect starting January 1, 2018.
-As of the date that these financial statements were authorized for issue, the FSC had not announced the effective dates of other new IFRSs.
+As of the date that these consolidated financial statements were authorized for issue, the FSC had not announced the effective dates of other new IFRSs.

-New, Amended or Revised Standards and Interpretations Announced by IASB (Note 1) The with American of Actiseu Standards and Interpretations Amounced by IASB (Note 1) Annual Improvements to IFRSs 2014-2016 Cycle January 1, 2018 (Note 2) Amendment to IFRS 2 "Classification and Measurement of January 1, 2018 Share-based Payment Transactions" IFRS 9 "Financial Instruments" January 1, 2018 Amendments to IFRS 9 and IFRS 7 "Mandatory Effective Date of January 1, 2018 IFRS 9 and Transition Disclosures" Amendments to IFRS 10 and IAS 28 "Sale or Contribution of To be determined by IASB Assets between an Investor and its Associate or Joint Venture" IFRS 15 "Revenue from Contracts with Customers" January 1, 2018 Amendments to IFRS 15 "Clarifications to IFRS15 Revenue from January 1, 2018 Contracts with Customers" IFRS 16 "Leases" January 1, 2019 Amendment to IAS 7 "Disclosure Initiative" January 1, 2017 Amendments to IAS 12 "Recognition of Deferred Tax Assets for January 1, 2017 Unrealized Losses" • Amendments to IAS 40 "Transfers of Investment Property" January 1, 2018 IFRIC 22 "Foreign Currency Transactions and Advance January 1, 2018 Consideration" -
+Effective Date New, Amended or Revised Standards and Interpretations Announced by IASB (Note 1) Annual Improvements to IFRSs 2014-2016 Cycle (Note 2) Amendment to IFRS 2 "Classification and Measurement of January 1, 2018 Share-based Payment Transactions" IFRS 9 "Financial Instruments" January 1, 2018 Amendments to IFRS 9 and IFRS 7 "Mandatory Effective Date of January 1, 2018 IFRS 9 and Transition Disclosures" Amendments to IFRS 10 and IAS 28 "Sale or Contribution of To be determined by IASB Assets between an Investor and its Associate or Joint Venture" IFRS 15 "Revenue from Contracts with Customers" January 1, 2018 Amendments to IFRS 15 "Clarifications to IFRS15 Revenue from January 1, 2018 Contracts with Customers" IFRS 16 "Leases" January 1, 2019 Amendment to IAS 7 "Disclosure Initiative" January 1, 2017 Amendments to IAS 12 "Recognition of Deferred Tax Assets for January 1, 2017 Unrealized Losses" - Amendments to IAS 40 "Transfers of Investment Property" January 1, 2018